-However, as skin is less resilient, it may be better to avoid harsh stripping products and choose milder exfoliating lotions to encourage cell turnover (such as those containing salicylic acid – see above).
+Though because skin is less resilient, it may be better to avoid harsh stripping products and choose milder exfoliating lotions to encourage cell turnover (like those containing salicylic acid – see above).

 1. Don’t over-cleanse

-Spots are not down to poor hygiene (this is a myth).
+Spots are not down to poor hygiene, but this is a myth.
 If you cleanse too aggressively, you may irritate your skin and treatments may sting.
 Look for non-comedogenic (this means non-pore blocking) products.
 Ideally wash twice a day with a gentle cleanser that is pH-matched to the skin and use a non-oily moisturiser.
 Look for oil-free or water-based non-comedogenic make-up.
 Never pick or squeeze spots.

 2. Stop smoking